reimandlab/ActiveDriverDB/README.md

 ```

 ### Precompiling Nunjucks templates
-Nunjucks templating sytstem is used for clint-side templating.
+Nunjucks templating system is used for clint-side templating.
 It allows to move some repeatedly performed templating tasks to user's browser, which reduces transfer and speeds-up site loading.
-It uses jinja-nearly-compatibile syntax.
+It uses jinja-nearly-compatible syntax.
 To keep this process efficient, templates should be precompiled.
-To do so, you will need to get full nunjucks installation, for example with `npm` (you should be ablt to install `npm` with your system's package manager):
+To do so, you will need to get full nunjucks installation, for example with `npm` (you should be able to install `npm` with your system's package manager):
 ```bash
 sudo npm install -g nunjucks
 ```